Radio Teleswitch Service shutdown is now complete.

 The Radio Teleswitch Service (RTS) uses a radio signal to tell some older electricity meters when to switch between peak and off-peak rates and when to switch the heating and hot water arrangements on and off.
 RTS was used for some traditional multi-rate meters to support those who use electricity for their heating and hot water.
 This may include those who use electric storage systems, panel heaters or immersion heaters in water tanks – some of which typically charge up overnight.

-RTS was introduced in the 1980s, and the outdated system is now coming to the end of its operational life.
-The technology behind it can’t be maintained any longer and will be decommissioned from 30 June 2025, this means the signal will be switched off from this point on.
+RTS was introduced in the 1980s, and the outdated system has now come to the of its operational life.
+The technology behind it can’t be maintained any longer and was decommissioned on the 30 June 2026.

-The 2025 deadline applies to all electricity suppliers, and we're contacting impacted customers to exchange their meters before the RTS service ends.
-If your meter is affected, we’ll arrange a free meter upgrade, so you can continue using your electricity as you do now, without interruption.
+The deadline applies to all electricity suppliers, and we've contacted all impacted customers to exchange their meters before the RTS service ends.
+If your meter was affected and you haven't upgraded yet, you can still arrange a free meter upgrade, so you can continue using your electricity as you do now, without interruption.

 Not sure if you have an RTS meter?
 Here’s how to check